 Because these vibrations are so different to what I’m used to it can take longer to orgasm with the Mimi Soft but I definitely enjoy the journey.
 It’s like my clit is getting pampered and teased by the quivering chorus of the Mimi Soft’s vibrations.

 Where the shape makes it harder to aim at my G-spot, the vibrations’ amplitude makes up for the lack of precision.
-The vibrations are fabulous, but the shape is frustrating.

 For comparison, with the Laid D1, the relatively uniform girth lends itself better to thrusting, while the comparatively squared head puts more pressure closer to my pubic bone.
-If I try to tilt the Uma back and thrust, the pressure gets aimed too far past my pubic bone to really do anything pleasurable.
+If I try to tilt the Uma back and thrust, the force gets aimed too far past my pubic bone to do anything pleasurable.